greg-randall/sitemap-compare/README.md

 - Caching of page content for offline analysis
 - Comprehensive logging for troubleshooting
 - Handles malformed XML with fallback parsing methods
+- Discovers content not intended for public visibility
+- Reveals the "dark corners" of websites that aren't in the sitemap
+- Identifies potential security issues through exposed but unlisted pages

 ## Installation